 As with all software, it’s important to get it working, and then keep it working.
 Ravelin has multiple features to aid you in testing your integration.
 To ensure safe usage, the below features are only enabled for sandbox accounts.

 You should ensure that you are listening to the action that Ravelin returns, and handling it appropriately.
-By default, an action can be forced by using a customer email with the following email domains:
+By default, a Payment Fraud action can be forced by using a customer email with the following email domains:

 Networks are inherently unreliable.
 Your system should be robust against slow responses from the network, and from Ravelin.